grizzlysmit/gzzopt/README.md

 ./example info &lt;pacakage&gt;...
 </pre>

-this works fine try each *calc* and *calc2* are the same except for how there arguments are specified, to wit:
+This works fine; try each *calc* and *calc2* are the same except for how there arguments are specified, to wit:
 <pre>
 21:26:00 grizzlysmit@rakbat:~/Projects/C++/gzzoption$ ./calc --help
 ./calc --help|-h